thanatadcs/scalable-video-hosting/README.md

 # scalable-video-hosting
-A scalable video hosting application to upload and stream video using [HLS protocol](https://developer.apple.com/streaming/).
+A scalable video hosting application to upload video and streaming using [HLS protocol](https://developer.apple.com/streaming/).

 The scalability comes from microservice architecture which allow us to scale different software components such as backend and video processing worker independently.